CISPA-SysSec/mua_fuzzer_bench/README.md

 hatch shell  # enter the python environment
 ```

-Once these two lines have been executed the following commands can be run in
+Once these two lines have been executed, the following commands can be run in
 this shell session.